Brijeshpant/scala-play-example/README.md

 #### UserController
-   Define actions for creating user, updating user, retrieve user, retrieve all users and search users by there name and age
+   Defines action for creating user, updating user, retrieve user, retrieve all users and search users by there name and age

 ### User
-   Domain class define user
+   Domain class for User
 ### User object
       User object provides implicit format for user to serialize and deserialize User.
       When play action receives request, It tries to convert request body json object to User (request.body.asJson.get.as[User]).
-      It requires reader of User type . which we tried to provide via PROVIDING implicit READERR for type User.
+      It requires reader of User type . which we have provided via implicit Reader of type User.
       Similerly for sending response we have json writer of type User

 ### UserService
-   Cache to store users
+   Cache for users.

-## Routes
+### Routes
 ####  Create new user
      curl -i \
          -H "Content-Type: application/json" \
           -X POST -d '{"id" :"3","name": "Brij","age": 30}' http://localhost:9000/user/create
-#### update user
+#### Update user
           curl -i \
            -H "Content-Type: application/json" \
             -X PUT -d '{"id" :"3","name": "Jay","age": 25}' http://localhost:9000/user/create